rojeras/tpinfo-frontend/README.md

 ## Build production image
 A small build script, buildDockerImage.kts, is available in the `bin/` folder.
 It is implemented as a Kotlin script, and [kscript](https://github.com/holgerbrandl/kscript) must be installed on the build machine.
 ```
-➜  bin git:(develop) ✗ bin/buildDockerImage.kts --help
+➜  tpinfo-frontend git:(develop) ✗ bin/buildDockerImage.kts --help
 One of '--run' or '--push' must be specified!

-This script builds a hippo frontend in a Docker image
+This script builds a hippo frontend in a docker image.
-It must be run from the base dir in the git project
+It must be run from the base dir in the git project.
+The branch must be committed.
+The commit must be annotated with a semver version to be able to push the image.

 Usage: script_name [-p] [-r] [-c] [-h]

      -p | --push : Push image to NoGui docker registry
-     -r | --run : Run the docker image for local testing
+     -r | --run : Run the docker image
      -c | --clean : Do a gradle clean before the build
      -h | --help : Show this help information
 ```